- UCAS Code: X3L4

 Designing Educational Research

 This team-taught module will introduce you to the theory and practice of educational research.
 This includes lectures on the principles of research design and seminars in which you'll collaborate in small group projects, familiarising yourself with qualitative and quantitative methods and their uses for interdisciplinary education studies research.
 The module will be assessed through a short essay and a research proposal, in preparation for dissertation planning.

 Children & Childhood

-This class will focus on children and childhood in contexts other than formal education settings that will be explored elsewhere.
-It will introduce students to the concepts of child and childhood through a range representations and will draw on children in film, art and literature to explore representations of children and childhood and experiences of childhood.
+This module will focus on children and childhood in contexts other than formal education settings that will be explored elsewhere.
+The aim of this module is to introduce students to the concepts of child and childhood through a range representations.
+The class will draw on children in film, art and literature to explore representations of children and childhood and experiences of childhood.